ARICOMA-D365BC/AC-IB-dynamics365smb-docs-OmegaT/target/AC-FinancialPack/ac-multiple-payment-methods.md

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do"), icon, enter **Multiple Payment Methods Setup** and then choose the related link.
 2. Verify that the Enable EET registration option is enabled.
 3. Create a new sales invoice according to your conventions.
-4. On the Sales Invoice page, run the Release action and then run the Payment Schedule function.
+4. On the Sales Invoice page, run the issue action and then run the Payment Schedule function.
 5. Enter the amount of cash you received from the customer.
 6. In the next step, enter other methods of payment and the amount paid in that way in the lines.
 7. Start the Register EET action.